vinuesa/get_phylomarkers/INSTALL.md

 2. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/GitHub/).
 To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/GitHub/

+3. Installing R packages
+    - Debian/Ubuntu users cd into get_phylomarkers/ and run <code>./apt-install_R_dependencies.sh</code>, which is the preferred way to manage R packages on these systems
-3. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R
+    - Other Linux users cd into get_phylomarkers/ and run <code>./install_R_deps.R</code>, which will install R packages into get_phylomarkers/lib/R
+    - For all users, the KDEtrees package needs to be installed with the <code>install_kdetrees_from_github.R</code> script

 4. from within the get_phylomarkers distribution directory, as regular user type:
 ```
 rlibs=`for p in $(R -q -e 'print(.libPaths())'); do if [[ "$p" =~ '/' ]]; then echo -n "$p:"; fi; done; echo -n "$wkd"/"$distrodir/lib/R"` && echo "export R_LIBS_SITE=$rlibs" >> $HOME/.bashrc